voxeet/voxeet-sdk-android/README.md

 Released on 2020-11-16.

 - Changed the logging level to decrease the number of received logs, reducing the affects on system performance.
+- Fixed an issue which prevented getting the audio from non dvc conferences
+- Fixed a crash which could happen during conferences

 ### v3.0.0